 Isaiah 7:14, “ Therefore the Lord Himself shall give you a sign; Behold, a virgin shall conceive and bear a son, and shall call His name Emmanuel”

 The word Emmanuel means God with us.
 But why did the conception occur to a woman that was called a virgin?

 Luke 1:34, Then Mary said to the angel, “ How shall this be seeing I know not a man?”

 Mary was a physical virgin as well as spiritual virgin not believing the teachings or the traditions of men.
 God will not mix His promised seed with the seed of deception implanted by men.
-But what of this sign as mentioned in Isaiah 7;14?
+And what of this sign as mentioned by the Prophet Isaiah in his Book, Isaiah 7;14?